Eye Guards for small eyepieces

 Observing In The "Dark"

-Observing Vests from Dark Sky Apparel.
+Observing Vests from Dark Skies Apparel.
 If you are a serious deep sky observer.
 You MUST get one of Dark Sky Apparels.
 Using the hood easily increases your visual acuity and go at least 1/4 magnitude deeper if not more.
 A very experienced observer at a dark site, I can easily go 0.2 magnitude deeper with than without it.

 The vest features 8 eyepiece pockets (4 large, large enough for a 31mm Nagler or 21mm Ethos) and 4 medium.
 I put my eyepieces in the pockets to keep them close to my body for three reasons.